 - and of course you will become part of an Alumni Network – the CGO Diplomats who have gone through the programme, made close alliances with their peers, and can now connect with past and future cohorts to change the world.

 The content enrichment is fundementally self-generated, outwith the 2 days of classes .
 We can help but you will take the lead on getting the most from these opportunities.
 Any producer joining should start thinking about this the moment they have signed up.
 It is time for research into your community, organisations you respect, and individuals you would like to meet and learn from.
 Many students wait until half way through their course to wake up to the opportunities a Diploma like this offers – don’t be one of them.

 A Masterclass programme will include guests chosen for their practical insights and real-life experience.
 They will be people from around the world who believe they can share wisdom that will resonate with new producers (including failure and challenge).
-The Seminar programme will be grown from the guest sessions to draw out specific themes most relevant to the ambitions of the individuals in the 2020 cohort on the Diploma in Creative Producing.
+The Seminar programme will be grown from the guest sessions to draw out specific themes most relevant to the ambitions of the individuals in the cohort at the time.

 - Some masterclasses may be made available to a wider audience, such as the 500 members of the Producers’ Pool, or the networks of peers that students identify in their homes.
 Technology will enable us to meet someone who is underway with a fascinating area of work somewhere in the world, matching the need for understanding from our students – and a wider audience can benefit.